 When I first received my advance copy of Emeril’s Kicked-Up Sandwiches, I went to town with the post-it notes, marking all the potential meals I’d be whipping up.
 Making the cut early on were Smoked Sausage Sandwiches with Beer-Braised Onions, which sounded absolutely fantastic.
-Smoked sausage on French bread with some mayo, spicy mustard, Munster cheese, and beer-braised onions, of course.
+Smoked sausage on French bread with some mayo, spicy mustard, Muenster cheese, and beer-braised onions, of course.
 My goodness, that’s amazing!

 I don’t cook all that much, other than the basic stuff.
 I know I shouldn’t say this, but we eat a lot of pasta around here.
 Baking calms me, inspires me, makes me happy.
 Cooking stresses me out a bit.
 It’s not as natural.
 This recipe may have converted me.